ykim879/Kafka_explained/README.md

 A **publisher** is an entity that publishes the messages to a topic.
 #### Consumers
 A **consumer** is an entity that subscribes topic from the brokers by pulling the data.
+##### Consumer groups
+A **consumer group** is a set of consumers (either one or more) that jointily consume a set of subscribed topics.
+(Cosumers in the same group can be in different processes or on different machines.)
 #### Messages
 A **message** is a data that is consisited of the content, payload, and additional data.
 The Kafka message doesn't have explicit message id but addressed by logical offset in the log.
 This avoids the overhead.
 Therefore, the id is computed implicity.
 The next message id is computed by adding the length of the current message to its id.